m-ashmawy/m-ashmawy/README.md

 - 🏢 I’m currently training in ITI in Front-end & Cross Platform Mobile Development Track.
 - 💬 Ask me about my experience with JavaScript, and ReactJS, or anything related to Front-end web development.
 - 👨‍💻 Check out my portfolio at &nbsp; <img src="https://media.giphy.com/media/JoWK4dUIsYK4Fv0E0D/giphy.gif" width="50"> &nbsp; to see some of the projects I've worked on.
-- 🌱 I’m currently working on React Projects
+- 🌱 I’m currently working on React Projects.
 - 👯 I’m looking to collaborate with many developer to work in different projects.
 <br/>